tcwashere/react-starter/README.md

 </pre>

-<pb>While we’re here let’s have the instantiated Express application serve a file when you visit localhost:3000/
+While we’re here let’s have the instantiated Express application serve a file when you visit localhost:3000/

 <pre>